DUNE/lbne-build/doc/wp.md

 The heart of the problem, this inverted-dependency between the CMake build and `UPS` configuration, was pointed out to the `art` development team in April 2013, and in subsequent meetings both informal and official.
-They did not acknowledge there was an actual problem, nor have they supported LBNE in trying to address it.
+They have not acknowledged the technical issues discussed above, nor have they supported LBNE in trying to address them and the problems they lead to.
 Instead, they suggested LBNE develop a solution and propose it and it would be considered for adoption.

 It should also be noted that LBNE's criticisms are not unique.
 Other potential adopters of `art` (including